notras/PowerVSConnectivity/README.md

 Create subnets inside PowerVS service instance, the main reason, it should exist before you order Direct Link 2.0 connection from PowerVS colo to the rest IBM cloud resources, the main reason proper BGP routing.
 ![Creating Private Network](https://github.com/notras/PowerVSConnectivity/blob/main/PrivateNWcreation.png)
 <b> 3 step </b>
 We need to order direct link which will connect PowerVS with IBM Cloud services and attach previously created subnet 10.2.2.0/24 or several subnets to the Cloud Connection.
-IBM provide free of charge option for interconnection between PowerVS Colo and rest of the IBM Cloud services.
+<p>IBM provide free of charge option for interconnection between PowerVS Colo and rest of the IBM Cloud services.</p>
 By default PowerVS ASN 64999 and local IBM Cloud ANS 13884, you can find this details in Interconnectivity section: https://cloud.ibm.com/interconnectivity when your link will be provisioned.
 ![Creating Direct Link PowerVS to IBM Cloud](https://github.com/notras/PowerVSConnectivity/blob/main/DirectLinkPower.png)
 <b> 3 Step </b>